-As of January 31, 2024, our nominating and corporate governance committee consists of Mses.
+Our nominating and corporate governance committee consists of Mses.
 Kanouff and Schloss and Mr. Agrawal.
-In addition, Mr. Chambers served as a member of our nominating and corporate governance committee until his resignation from our board of directors on June 14, 2023.
 The chair of our nominating and corporate governance committee is Ms. Schloss.
 Our board of directors has determined that each member of the nominating and corporate governance committee is independent under NYSE listing standards.